learn-co-curriculum/python-p4-deploying-flask-react-app-to-render/README.md

-When developing the frontend of a site using Create React App, our ultimate goal is to create a **static site** consisting of pre-built HTML, JavaScript, and CSS files, which can be served by Rails when a user makes a request to the server to view our frontend.
+When developing the frontend of a site using Create React App, our ultimate goal is to create a **static site** consisting of pre-built HTML, JavaScript, and CSS files, which can be served by Flask when a user makes a request to the server to view our frontend.
 To demonstrate this process of **building** the production version of our React app and **serving** it from the Rails app, follow these steps.